 6. JBL Charge bluetooth speaker

-Kia and I love watching films and enjoy music but listening from tinny laptop speakers or, worse, a muffled smartphone is not ideal – we’re not teenagers on a London bus after all.
+Kia and I enjoy watching a good film at day’s end, but listening from tinny laptop speakers or, worse, a muffled smartphone is not ideal – we’re not teenagers on a London bus after all.

 This JBL wireless bluetooth speaker was a leaving present from colleagues when we went on our round-the-world trip back in 2014, and it is supreme.
 It’s fairly lightweight and can also act as a charging station for other mobile devices.